GuOrg/Gu.Wpf.PropertyGrid/README.md

 Library with controls for making property grids

-**Note:** Master branch & docs are not insync with the nuget, sry about this.
+**Note:** Master branch & docs are not in sync with the nuget, sry about this.

 ## Sample